Physically cool yourself and the flush down

 Fans are great for cooling the temperature of your skin down.
 Try to not wrap your body up in layers and more layers of clothing and blankets, even though your body might feel chilly and the fan being on might want you to do so.
 Keep the layers thin, so your increased body heat (as a result of the facial flaring) can release through all of your body, and not just your face.

-The fan should be kept at a bit of a distant, ideally.
+The fan should be kept at a bit of a distance, ideally.
 Putting it right in front of your face will not damage your skin right away (although it can dry our your skin in the long run), but it can give your blood vessels an urge to rebound and dilate again once you step away from the fan.
 Having a steady but milder flow of air is better.
-Try to keep the room temperature lower than normal.
+Try to keep the room temperature lower than normal but not too low, because making your skin super cold can trigger inflammatory neuropeptides in the flush zone of the skin to build up and to create a big flush once you enter a room with a normal or warm temperature, see for this my post on the Warm Room Flush.
 Using a fan in a very hot room will act like a hair dryer on your skin, and might make the flare even worse.

 Luckily, after 6 (long!) months, I noticed the nerve pain eased away.
 But don't you think now that I learned my lesson! :) This silly bint allowed it to happen a couple of times more, ugh..
 But luckily never as serious.
 It gave me big scares though.
 The past years I have the iron rule for myself, that IF I ever am flushed enough to need a cold pack at night, I will get up.
 Sit up.
 In the light.
 No lying down and bringing a cold pack to bed.
 My medication makes me sleepy at night and I can be awake one moment and deep deep gone the next, so it's just not safe.